-Find out why the new National Museum of African American History and Culture should be on your family’s must-visit list.
+Find out why the National Museum of African American History and Culture should be on your family’s must-visit list.
 Our Long Weekend TravelingMom says her family still is talking about the newest Smithsonian Institution museum.
 Here’s why it should be on every family’s MUST DO list for Washington DC visits.
 And, she says, bring the grandparents along to enrich the experience for your kids.

 Why Everyone Should Visit the African American Museum